geoign/toporgb/README.md

 TopoRGB is an alternative to TerrainRGB or Terrrarium.
 - TerrainRGB & Terrarium is NOT human readable but TopoRGB is.
 - TopoRGB is human readable but also readable by multimodal AIs.
+TopoRGB is a DEM readable to everyone - humans, machines, and multimodal AIs.

 ## Resolution
 TopoRGB has approx. 1-m height resolution.